-We have all marveled at Van Gogh’s famous paintings of this delightful flower.
+We have all marvelled at Van Gogh’s famous paintings of this delightful flower.
 The sunflower suggests warm summer weather, rolling fields and organic earthiness.
 But did you know the common sunflower is rich in nutrients that are highly beneficial to our skin?
-Read on to find out why we use it in our ChitoCare Beauty Hand Cream.
+Read on to find out why we use it in our ChitoCare beauty Hand Cream.

 Why is the Sunflower so Special?

 The Helianthus Annuus, as the sunflower is officially known, has more than just aesthetic qualities.
 It has been an integral part of many communities around the world for millennia.
 It has been used for its ornamental, nutritional, medical and culinary properties, making it a versatile and valuable plant.
 Native American tribes have been using the sunflower plant for thousands of years, to treat skin and hair, and to soothe snake bites, bug bites and skin irritations.
 Cultivated as a crop for its fruits and oils, one flower can produce up to 2000 seeds.
 These are rich in healthy fats, compounds, vitamins, minerals and other nutrients that have significant health benefits.

 What Can Sunflower Seed Oil Do For My Skin?

 The common sunflower is perhaps most famous for its cooking applications, but it does have cosmetic applications too.
 Its benefits for the skin have been well documented.
 It has nourishing and reparative properties and is effective for combating inflammation, redness, irritation and acne.
 It is a reliable source of nutrients and antioxidants, including calcium, zinc, magnesium, Vitamins A, K and E.